SI679-internal/hw2-rest-starter/README.md

 # HW 2 - Build a Basic REST API

 ## Instructions
 1. Clone this repo to your development machine.
+Use NPM to install the dependencies.
 2. Work on it, solve the problems.
 3. Add, commit, and push frequently.
 4. Be sure to push your final submission before the deadline.